uhuruos/CloverOS/README.md

 List of all packages: https://cloveros.ga/s/packages.html

 ### Which DE does this come with?
-None, it comes with twm and a `~/.bash_profile` that can select/install a DE for you:
+None, it comes with fvwm and a `~/.bash_profile` that can select/install a DE for you:

 ![bash profile](https://i.imgur.com/YD4IPRf.png)

 ### Installing a DE
-First, connect to wifi using wpa_gui ('wifi' in twm)
+First, connect to wifi using wpa_gui ('wifi' in fvwm)

 Kill X and relog.
 After you log in and the "Start X?" dialog pops up, instead of y/n, type one of the WM options and hit y when it asks to install.